sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 ## Restoring from backup

-The `./pg_dump` command is the equivalent of the "Backup" button in the Resolve GUI's database manager window.
-The `.backup` files that this script generates can be restored into a new, totally blank PostgreSQL database in the event of a disk failure.
-These `.backup` files would also be handy even just to migrate to a different PostgreSQL server.
+The `./pg_dump` command in the `bash` script is the equivalent of the "Backup" button in the Resolve GUI's database manager window.
+The `*.backup` files that this script generates can be restored into a new, totally blank PostgreSQL database in the event of a disk failure.
+These `*.backup` files are also handy even just to migrate databases to a different PostgreSQL server.

-These `.backup` files can be easily restored via the Resolve GUI's database manager window.
+These `*.backup` files can be easily restored via the Resolve GUI's database manager window.

 ## Loading the agent into `launchd`